-In it's first year, group has reached 5,000 students at more than a dozen events.
+In its first year, the group reached 5,000 students at more than a dozen events.
 The program’s goal is to reach 2,500 students annually in all 10 New Hampshire counties.
 The initiative is collaborating with other University STEM outreach entities to offer professional development opportunities for educators as well.

-The new initiative was inspired by the 2015 North Country STEMfest, where 16 students and seven faculty members provided a STEM rich educational experience to more than 400 students in 10 schools in the northern part of the state.
-The event also included a professional development program for more than two-dozen educators.
+The new initiative was inspired by the 2015 North Country STEMfest, where 16 CEPS students and 7 faculty members provided a STEM-rich educational experience to more than 400 students in 10 schools in the northern part of the state.
+The event also included a professional development program for more than two dozen educators.

 Those interested in learning more about the STEMbassadors should contact outreach manager Brooks Payette at email@example.com.